 Table of Contents

-Then, Capacitors in Series all have the same current flowing through them as iT = i1 = i2 = i3 etc. Therefore each capacitor will store the same amount of electrical charge, Q on its plates regardless of its capacitance.
+Then, Capacitors in Series all have the same current flowing through them as iT = i1 = i2 = i3 etc. In this way every capacitor will store a similar measure of electrical charge, Q on its plates plates regardless of its capacitance.

 Capacitor in Series